Corporate Governance

 The Independent Directors have confirmed their independence in accordance with the Code and Rule 210(5)(d) of the Listing Rules.

-As at the date of this Report, the NC has reviewed the independence status of the Independent Directors and is satisfied that Mr Koji Miura, Mr Chan Ching Chuen and Mr Stephen Ho ChiMing are independent in accordance with the Provision 2.1 of the Code and Rule 210(5)(d) of the Listing Rules.
+As at the date of this Report, the NC has reviewed the independence status of the Independent Directors and is satisfied that Professor Chan Ching Chuen, Mr Stephen Ho ChiMing and Professor Chee Yeow Meng are independent in accordance with the Provision 2.1 of the Code and Rule 210(5)(d) of the Listing Rules.
 The Independent Directors will meet up when necessary to discuss concerns or matters such as the effectiveness of management, without the presence of Management.
-During FY2023, the Independent Directors met once in the absence of key management personnel.
+During FY2024, the Independent Directors met once in the absence of key management personnel.

-During FY2023, the Independent Directors who have served on the Board for more than nine years are Mr Koji Miura and Mr Chan Ching Chuen.
-In assessing the independence of these Independent Directors, the NC, with the concurrence of the Board, is of the view that one should consider the substance of their professionalism, integrity and the objectivity and not merely based on the number of years that they have served on the Board.
+During FY2024, the Independent Director who have served on the Board for more than nine years is Professor Chan Ching Chuen.
+In assessing his independence, the NC, with the concurrence of the Board, is of the view that one should consider the substance of their professionalism, integrity and the objectivity and not merely based on the number of years that he have served on the Board.

-In view of this, having considered the above and weighing the need for progressive refreshing of the Board, the NC and the Board have determined that during FY2023, Mr Koji Miura and Mr Chan Ching Chuen’s tenure in offi ce have not aff ected their independence or ability to bring about independent and considered judgement in the discharge of their duties as members of the Board.
-They had provided a strong independent element on the Board, being free from any business or other relationship, which could materially interfere with the exercise of their judgement.
-These Directors continue to provide stability to the Board and the Company has benefi ted greatly from the presence of individuals who are specialists in their own fi eld.
-Furthermore, their length of service on the Board has not only allowed them to gain valuable insight into the Group, its business, markets, and industry, but has also given them the opportunity to bring the full breadth and depth of their business experience to the Company.
+In view of this, having considered the above the NC and the Board have determined that, Professor Chan Ching Chuen’s tenure in office have not affected his independence or ability to bring about independent and considered judgement in the discharge of his duties as members of the Board.
+Professor Chan Ching Chuen had provided a strong independent element on the Board, being free from any business or other relationship, which could materially interfere with the exercise of his judgement.
+Professor Chan Ching Chuen continues to provide stability to the Board and the Company has benefited greatly from his experience and expertise.
+Furthermore, his length of service on the Board has not only allowed them to gain valuable insight into the Group, its business, markets, and industry, but has also given him the opportunity to bring the full breadth and depth of their business experience to the Company.

 Chairman and Chief Executive Officer (“CEO”)